duarteocarmo/interactive-dashboard-post/posts/part-1.md

 In this view, we can see the comments made in /r/python in the last 48 hours.
 We can see that most comments are rather on the positive side, but some are also negative.
 In your own notebook you'll notice that you can hover over the comments and read the preview to see why they were classified as negative or positive.

-Cool thing here is that if you run the same script tomorrow, you'll get a different output.
+The cool thing here is that if you run the same script tomorrow, you'll get a different output.

 So how can we have this in some place that "automatically" is updated whenever we see it?